osonus/oson/UserGuide.md

   * to enable indentation, call oson.pretty(), oson.pretty(Boolean prettyPrinting), or oson.prettyPrinting(Boolean prettyPrinting), with prettyPrinting to be true

 These features are tested in [IndentationTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/IndentationTest.java).

+There are cases when the keys of map are objects of custom classes, and maps can be serialized following List's conventions.
+The configuration for this is oson.setMap2ListStyle(boolean map2ListStyle).
+See examples in [FooBarTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/listarraymap/FooBarTest.java)

 ## <a name="TOC-How-To-Convert-Json-Document-Java-Object"></a>How to convert Json document to Java object